 Studio monitors are the speaker of choice for the professional audiophile.
 Known for their ability to clearly reproduce both vocals and music, studio monitors are really well optimized for casual listening or playing instruments.
 There are two types of monitors, powered and unpowered.
 The powered monitors are just plug-in the wall and play.
 Because they are internally powered, they do have a tendency to add buzz to the speakers.
 Unpowered monitors (also known as passive studio monitors) need some sort of external source to power them up.
 These are the speakers you typically think of from the old days, two wires, one red and the other black.
 Wrap them around a post and screw them in.
 They don’t have as much buzz as the powered speakers, and don’t need an outlet nearby to place them.
 A word of caution when buying studio monitors, they don’t always come in pairs.
 Some are sold as a set, others are sold individually.
 Be sure to check before putting your money on the table.

 The loudspeaker is the most common household speaker.
 These have been a staple of family life since the beginning of radio.
 For older generations, the loudspeaker was the only way to get sound from your television or stereo.
 Giant floor standing speakers were how this older generation grew up.
 Today, they even come in small, fit in your pocket styles that produce quality sound.
 Or perhaps you can go somewhere in the middle with a portable PA system.
 The loudspeaker commonly has a woofer, mid-range speaker and a tweeter, thus eliminating the need to buy several different types of speakers to produce a full range of sound.
 They can be mounted in the ceiling or in the wall, and some types can even be setup outdoors.
+Many are powered, called ‘active’, while others need an amplifier with passive PA speakers.
 They’re mostly used for stage performances, karaoke or any other use where you need to cover a lot of ground in your particular setting.

 Climbing into the way-back machine, when computers first had speakers inside them, they were tiny little speakers attached to the motherboard.
 Quickly, they graduated to sound cards which would allow you to plug-in your headphones or very small desktop speakers.
 The speakers weren’t very powerful, but back then, you only had 8-bit or 16 bit sound to work with anyway.
 The current generation of computer speakers commonly come in a 2.1 (2 loudspeakers and a subwoofer) style, which is perfect for your casual listener who just likes to have their Spotify or iTunes in the background as they work.
 For the gaming enthusiast, there are 5.1 or even fully immersive 7.1 surround systems available.
 These are basically plug and play systems, with a USB plug from the subwoofer to the computer, and the other satellite speakers plugging into the subwoofer for power.